 - 1 to 1 3/4 cups turkey or homemade chicken stock, or low-sodium canned chicken broth

 - 3 large eggs, lightly beaten

 - 1. Cook the bacon in a large skillet or Dutch oven over medium heat until crisp and browned, about 12 minutes.
 Remove the bacon from the pan with a slotted spoon and transfer it to paper towels to drain.
-Pour off and discard all but 3 tablespoons of the bacon drippings.
+Pour off all but 3 tablespoons bacon drippings.

-- 2. Increase the heat under the skillet to medium-high and add the onions and 1/4 teaspoon of the salt.
+- 2. Increase the heat under the skillet to medium-high and add the onions and 1/4 teaspoon salt.
 Cook until the onions are golden in color, making sure to occasionally stir and scrape the sides and bottom of the pan, about 20 minutes.
 Reduce the heat to medium and continue to cook, stirring more often to prevent burning, until the onions are deep golden brown, another 5 minutes.
 Add the apples and continue to cook another 5 minutes.

 - 3. Transfer the contents of the pan to a large bowl and add the parsley, sage, remaining 3/4 teaspoon salt, and the pepper and mix to combine.
 Add the bread and gently stir again.

 Hungry for more?
 Chow down on these:

 Bread Stuffing with Bacon and Apples Recipe © 2009 Editors at America's Test Kitchen.
 Photo © 2009 Carl Tremblay.
 All rights reserved.